marat1961/Oz-CocoR-Delphi/readme.md

 Why this project appeared
 --------------------------
-I have been using the turbo pascal version for a long time.
+I've been using the turbo pascal version of Coco / R for a long time.
 Sometimes it was necessary to change the code.
 If the sources changed, I recompiled it.
 But after some Windows update, I found that Turbo Pascal ordered to live a long time and stopped running.

-In general, it seems to me that there is some conspiracy against the languages from Niklaus Wirth.
-I don't understand where this hatred comes from.
+In general, I believe that there are few such people who have made a comparable contribution to the development of programming and computer science languages.

+It is easy to find a complex and often incomprehensible solution to a problem.
+It is difficult to make a simple, clean and understandable solution.

+When you see such a decision, it becomes clear that this is the work of the Master with a capital letter.
 First, I ported the code from Turbo Pascal.
-But I discovered that in almost 20 years a lot of water has flowed under the bridge and the COCO/R code has also been improved well.
+But I discovered that in almost 20 years a lot of water has flowed under the bridge and the COCO / R code has also been improved well.
-The most important improvement I consider to be the resolution option is LL (k).
-The utf-8 support is also very helpful.

 The last version I found was C ++, C #, Java.
 Then I decided to port the code and chose C #.
 In spirit, this is the language closest to Delphi, probably due to the fact that they have one chief architect.

+1. The most important improvements in my opinion are the support for LL (k) grammar.
+2. The utf-8 support is also very useful.
+3. Great attention is paid to the good quality of the generated code.
+4. Also attention was paid to the separate CocoLib library.
+I developed this library when I was using the Turo Pascal version.
+I usually always include it unchanged in my projects. using Coco / r.

+You can see an example of use in the protobuf-delphi project.